Intro

 }

-At first glance you may be wondering, would this not first read all the data in from the database and then do the filtering, sorting, paging, etc in memory?
-Yeah that’s what I thought too, but it doesn’t and I have done SQL tracing to see it in action.
+At first glance, you may wonder, would this not first read all the data from the database and then do the filtering, sorting, paging, etc. in memory?
+Yeah, that’s what I thought, too, but it doesn’t, and I have done SQL tracing to see it in action.
 The library is using Dynamic Linq to create Linq queries based on the request that it is given.
 NHibernate’s Linq provider then translates this into a proper SQL query.

 Example – Angular/TypeScript

-Then in your method you get handed the new grid state which represents the client-side version of the DataSourceRequest object.
+Then in your method you get handed the new grid state representing the client-side version of the DataSourceRequest object.
 Now you will take this and pass it to the service that will then POST it up to your API controller.

 public onStateChange(state: State) {